Shopify/shopify-api-js/docs/reference/utils/sanitizeShop.md

 # shopify.utils.sanitizeShop

-This method makes user inputs safer by ensuring that they're properly formatted as Shopify shop domains.
+This method makes user inputs safer by ensuring that a given shop value is a properly formatted Shopify shop domain.

 > **Note**: if you're using custom shop domains for testing, you can use the `customShopDomains` setting to add allowed domains.